Last modified: Feb. 12, 2001

 Just because someone else's support staff does it doesn't mean your staff can do it.

-• Most system admins live in a policy vacuum.
-This can be good or bad:
+Historically, most system admins lived in a policy vacuum.
+This could be good or bad:

 You can always incrementally add one more.